James Counsilman: Ohio State era

 He swam for Ohio State University beginning in the Fall of 1941 under Hall of Fame Coach Mike Peppe, and while in college set world-records in the 50 and 300 yard breaststrokes.
 His former coach during his High School years, Ernie Vronboch who knew Coach Peppe, helped Counsilman gain admission to Ohio State.
 While a student, Counsilman worked part-time as an elevator operator at nights which gave him time to study, and he was provided a small room in a storage area.
 Counsilman was both a competitive swimmer and for about a year also served as an unpaid Assistant Coach under Peppe, who became an outstanding mentor.
 During his tenure as Coach, Peppe's Ohio State teams won 11 NCAA Championships and between 1943 and 1963 finished first or second in national competition in all but two years.
 After completing his military service in 1946, Counsilman returned to IU and served as a team Captain in 1946–47, graduating with a BA in physical education in 1947.
 In the summer of 1946, Counsilman and the Ohio State team trained with Coach Soichi Sakamoto in greater Honolulu, Hawaii.
 Sakamoto was a pioneer in interval training, and recognizing the advantages gained in training swimmers with long, demanding yardage.
-Counselman placed first in the 200 breaststroke at the 1946 Big Ten Conference championship, taking second in the event at the 1946 NCAA championships.
+Counsilman placed first in the 200 breaststroke at the 1946 Big Ten Conference championship, taking second in the event at the 1946 NCAA championships.
 The Ohio State swim team won two NCAA championships during his time as a competitor.

 On June 15, 1943, he married Marjorie "Marge" Scrafford whom he spent time with at the Ohio State pool while they were both students there and Jim was serving as a lifeguard.
 The couple would have four children.
 An English major while later completing her education at Indiana, Marge was an active participant in Counsilman's career, and served as an editor for his books and publications.
 During their marriage, she assisted Doc by helping to market and distribute his innovative swimming products.
 She occasionally helped with the swim team's college assignments, and often hosted team members for talking sessions and home dinners.
 For her own contributions to the sport, she was honored as Swimming's "Grand Dame" by the International Swimming Hall of Fame, and swam often for fitness, during her retirement.